 The regional and county data presented highlights the demographic and economic statistics of the region.

-The regional and county snapshots displayed on the following pages highlight the demographic and economic statistics of the region.
+The regional and county snapshots displayed below highlight the demographic and economic statistics of the region.
 As the data shows, the largest industry sectors are Health Care and Social Assistance, Manufacturing, Retail Trade, and Accommodations and Food Services.
 The region has high concentrations of employment compared to the national average in Transportation and Warehousing, Finance and Insurance, and Manufacturing industries.
 The average worker in the region earned annual wages of $52,905 as of the second quarter in 2019.
 The unemployment rate was 4.3% as of July 2019, which was higher than the national rate of 3.7%.
 Over the next 5 years, employment in the KIPDA region is expected to expand by 23,279 jobs.
 The fastest growing sectors are expected to be Health Care and Social Assistance (+6,549 jobs), Transportation and Warehousing (+2,643 jobs), and Finance and Insurance (+2,593 jobs).
 To support the growth in these industries and to continue to attract new businesses; local governments need to coordinate on how to provide basic public services such as infrastructure, affordable housing, high-speed internet, and healthcare needs.

 By the year 2030, the population in the region is projected to grow by 11%, adding an additional 117,570 people to the area and bringing the total population of the KIPDA region to 1,116,753.
 A growing demographic is those aged 60 years and older and will comprise 25% of the population by 2030.
 This falls in line with the national trend and highlights the need for local governments, non-profits, and public and private entities to strategically plan for the housing, mobility, and healthcare needs of an aging population.